ASTR 1210 (O'Connell) Study Guide 23

 The absence of ozone in the present-day atmosphere allows damaging

-solar UV flux at surface.
+solar UV flux to penetrate to the surface.

 - Jupiter, Saturn atmospheres: Results from the Galileo probe (1995), which sampled the